learnwhytocode/learnwhytocode.github.com/source/_posts/2012-02-10-how-to-download-a-file.markdown

 If you look through the [HTTParty documentation](https://github.com/jnunemaker/httparty), you'll find that the `body` method of this `HTTParty::Response` class contains the contents of the webpage:

 ```
-1.9.3-head :005 > response.body.class
+response.body.class
  => String
-1.9.3-head :006 > response.body.length
+response.body.length
  => 7551
 ```

 That's all there is to downloading a file.
-If you look through the [HTTParty documentation](https://github.com/jnunemaker/httparty), you'll see that it's actually a complicated affair.
-But thanks to the nature of programming and how it abstracts complexity to a single word, we just need to know how to invoke `HTTParty.get`
+If you look through the [HTTParty documentation](https://github.com/jnunemaker/httparty), you'll see that there's a lot of underlying code.
+But we don't need to worry about that.
+Thanks to the nature of programming and how it abstracts complexity to a single word, we just need to know how to invoke `HTTParty.get`

 We'll find out what to do with the result of `HTTParty.get` in the next chapter.

-##### Exercises
+## Exercise
-Use the `HTTParty` library to download this URL: `TK`
+Use the `HTTParty` library to download this URL: `http://nottwitter.danwin.com/users/joebiden/show.json`